What is Wellspring Calgary?

 A cancer diagnosis can turn your life upside down.
 Wellspring Calgary members ‘get’ that.
 At Wellspring Calgary, anyone with any kind of cancer, as well as their family members and caregivers, at any point along the cancer journey, will find a unique set of evidence-informed programs, resources and support — as well as laughter, camaraderie and understanding — all under one roof – and all provided free of charge.
 Since it opened in 2007, Wellspring Calgary has evolved into a community labour of love and compassion.
 We receive no core government funding, but instead exist thanks to volunteer and financial support from generous community members, businesses, and people … LIKE YOU.

 It is with all this in mind that I invite you to take part in the sixth annual Light it Up Calgary, an event hosted by a group of inspiring Calgarians, eager to support Wellspring Calgary and our members.
-This unique and very fun run and walk after dark is intended to both raise awareness and funds to support Wellspring Calgary’s ongoing ability to provide vital programs.Not a runner?
+This unique and very fun run and walk is intended to both raise awareness and funds to support Wellspring Calgary’s ongoing ability to provide vital programs.Not a runner?
 Please don’t be intimidated – this is a FUN walk and run for ANYONE and EVERYONE.
-Not able to be with us on April 4th?
+Not able to be with us virtually between September 11th and 19th?
 Please consider still taking part by making a donation and by encouraging others to do the same.